Gelfand numbers related to structured sparsity and Besov space embeddings with small mixed smoothness: Acknowledgement

 \section{Acknowledgement}

 The authors wish to thank S.\ Mayer for several fruitful discussions on this paper.
 They also acknowledge the fruitful comments by G.\ Byrenheid, V.K.\ Nguyen, E.\ Novak and H.\ Rauhut on the topic of this paper.
+The authors thank the reviewers for their detailed comments, which improved the presentation of the paper.
 T.U.\ gratefully acknowledges support by the German Research Foundation (DFG) Ul-403/2-1 and the Emmy-Noether programme, Ul-403/1-1.

 \cprime{$'$} \cprime{$'$}